rgolang/rgo/README.md

 - No arrays or slices
 Aggregate data structures are not yet supported.
 There is no syntax or type-level encoding for contiguous memory layouts, indexing, or bounds semantics.
 - Minimal runtime surface
-At present, the only “standard library” consists of write, printf, sprintf, and arbitrary native NASM instructions.
+At present, the only “standard library” consists of write, sprintf, and arbitrary native NASM instructions.
 Everything else must be built manually.

 Despite that, functionality is slowly expanding, and the compiler architecture is structured so these features can be added piece by piece while keeping the language’s core goals (simplicity, explicitness, and predictability) intact.